MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscenablensprovider.md

 The
-<b>WSCEnableNSProvider</b> function is intended to be used to change the state of the namespace providers.
+**WSCEnableNSProvider** function is intended to be used to change the state of the namespace providers.
 An independent software vendor (ISV) should not normally de-activate another ISV namespace provider in order to activate its own.
 The choice should be left to the user.

-The <b>WSCEnableNSProvider</b> function does not affect applications that are already running.
+The **WSCEnableNSProvider** function does not affect applications that are already running.
 Newly installed namespace providers will not be visible to applications nor will the changes in a namespace provider's activation state be visible.
 Applications launched after the call to
-<b>WSCEnableNSProvider</b> will see the changes.
+**WSCEnableNSProvider** will see the changes.

-The <b>WSCEnableNSProvider</b> function can only be called by a user logged on as a member of the Administrators group.
-If <b>WSCEnableNSProvider</b> is called by a user that is not a member of the Administrators group, the function call will fail.
+The **WSCEnableNSProvider** function can only be called by a user logged on as a member of the Administrators group.
+If **WSCEnableNSProvider** is called by a user that is not a member of the Administrators group, the function call will fail.

 For computers running Windows Vista or Windows Server 2008, this function can also fail because of user account control (UAC).
-If an application  that contains this function is executed by a user logged on as a member of the Administrators group other than the built-in Administrator, this call will fail unless the application has been marked in the manifest file with a <b>requestedExecutionLevel</b> set to <b>requireAdministrator</b>.
+If an application  that contains this function is executed by a user logged on as a member of the Administrators group other than the built-in Administrator, this call will fail unless the application has been marked in the manifest file with a **requestedExecutionLevel** set to **requireAdministrator**.
 If the application on Windows Vista or Windows Server 2008 lacks this manifest file, a user logged on as a member of the Administrators group other than the built-in Administrator must then be executing the application in an enhanced shell as the built-in Administrator (RunAs administrator) for this function to succeed.